Kotlin/KEEP/proposals/KEEP-0469-explicit-type-parameters.md

 inline fun <explicit A> contextOf(): A
 ```

-However, the Kotlin compiler must remain compatible with standard library
+However, the Kotlin compiler must remain backwards-compatible with the standard library
-versions one release backward and one release forward.
+and forward-compatible with it by at least one release.
-Therefore, to ensure a smooth migration, there should be at least one release during which:
+Therefore, to ensure a smooth migration, there should be at least one release
-- The standard library uses both `explicit` and `@NoInfer`.
+of the standard library using both `explicit` and `@NoInfer`, with
-- The compiler supports both `explicit` and `@NoInfer`.
+the compiler supporting both throughout the migration period.

-Once support for `@NoInfer` is dropped, its other usages would have to either
+If support for `@NoInfer` is eventually dropped,
+any remaining usages would need either to omit the annotation,
-drop it, which would be a red-to-green change, or use other features.
+which would be a red-to-green change, or rely on other features.
 For example, this code in IntelliJ Platform can use `@kotlin.internal.Exact` instead:

 ```kotlin